oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/docker-sharded-database-with-system-sharding.md

     ==============================================
 ```

-## Scale out an existing Sharded Database
+## Scale-out an existing Sharded Database

-If you want to Scale Out an existing Sharded Database already deployed using the Docker Containers, then you will to complete the steps in below order:
+If you want to Scale-Out an existing Sharded Database already deployed using the Docker Containers, then you will to complete the steps in below order:

-- Complete the prerequisite steps before creating the Docker Container for the new Shard to be added to the Sharded Database
+- Complete the prerequisite steps before creating the Docker Container for the new shard to be added to the Sharded Database
-- Create the Docker Container for the new Shard
+- Create the Docker Container for the new shard
-- Add the new Shard Database to the existing Sharded Database
+- Add the new shard Database to the existing Sharded Database
-- Deploy the new Shard
+- Deploy the new shard

 The below example covers the steps to add a new Shard (Shard3) to an existing Sharded Database which was deployed earlier in this page with two shards (Shard1 and Shard2).

-### Complete the prerequisite steps before creating Docker Container for Shard3
+### Complete the prerequisite steps before creating Docker Container for new shard

-Create the required directories for the Shard3 container just like they were created for the earlier Shards (shard1 and shard2):
+Create the required directories for the new shard (shard3 in this case) container just like they were created for the earlier Shards (shard1 and shard2):

 ```
 mkdir -p /oradata/dbfiles/ORCL3CDB